EseOmonoyan/Software-Design-and-Architecture---Assignment-1/README.md

     (Brand A, Brand B) and uses the style of a Factory-Method to set the usage values upon creation of the objects (battery for locks, power for bulbs).
     The test file reads the valeus from a small text file to simulate a database.

-Repository Structure
+## Repository Structure

 .
-├── devices/                 - Product classes
+├── devices/ # Product classes
-├── factory/                 - SmartDeviceFactory + BrandAFactory, BrandBFactory
+├── factory/ # SmartDeviceFactory + BrandAFactory, BrandBFactory
-├── test/                    - Main.java (test file)
+├── test/ # Main.java (test file)
-├── data/                    - Optional: if you store per-brand files here ├── device_values.txt        - test value
+├── data/ # Optional: if you store per-brand files here ├── device_values.txt # test value
-├── docs/
+├── docs/ # Documentation
-└── UML Diagram.png          - UML diagram of the design
+└── UML Diagram.png # UML diagram of the design

 Design Overview